Radiator-Labs/fuota-fragmentation-rs/README.md

 development by [Kelvin](https://kel.vin/) (formerly Radiator Labs), a green energy company dedicated to decarbonizing the world's legacy buildings.

+## Verification

+The library is verified in two ways.
+There are example based tests alongside the flash-algo code, and in the flash-algo-test directory.
+There is also a statistical check of the parity robustness.
+Since there is some chance of the parity algorithm succeeding or not succeeding given which packets are missed in a given transmission, the parity-robustness-check allows the algorithm to be run many times against randomized fragment loss.

 ## Minimum Supported Rust Version (MSRV)

 This crate is guaranteed to compile on stable Rust TBD and up.
 It *might*